-Holding a utility token includes obtaining access to a product or service to be provided in the future, and not necessarily only as a means of payment (as with cryptocurrencies).
+Holding a utility token provides the holder with the rights to obtain access to a product or service, to be provided in the future.
 Notwithstanding this, the entity would still apply FRS 2 if the utility token is held for sale in the ordinary course of business, or FRS 38 if the utility token meets the definition and recognition criteria of an intangible asset.